Sailor stranded on ship for 15 months

 The International Transport Workers' Federation (ITF) said 33 crew members had been on and off the vessel since October 2015 and had not been paid.

-Capt Rastogi, 43, from Mumbai, said he said if he were to leave the ship, it would be deemed a derelict.
+Capt Rastogi, 43, from Mumbai, said if he were to leave the ship, it would be deemed a derelict.

 He said anybody would then be able to take it over.